sts10/tidy/readme.markdown

 - `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive.

 - `tidy -l -o new_list.txt -a approved_words.txt inputted_word_list.txt` Similar to above, but ensures that only words in the approved_words.txt file make it on to the final list that is printed to new_list.txt.
 The approved list is case sensitive.
 (On Mac and some Linux distributions, `/usr/share/dict/words` should contain a list of words for spellcheck purposes.)

+- `tidy -l -o new_list.txt -h homophone_pairs.txt inputted_word_list.txt` Similar to above, but expects `homophones_pairs.txt` to be a list of homophones pairs separated by a comma ("right,write" then next line: "epic,epoch").
+If both words in the pair are on the inputted_word_list, Tidy will remove the second one.
+If only one of the words in the pair are on the list, Tidy won't remove it.
+Must be only two words per line.

 - `tidy -le -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.
 Also, `-e` flag will cause program to display [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) information when it's done making the new list.